coderdba-coding-org/springboot/various/service01/README.txt

 References:
 -  Main: https://www.tutorialspoint.com/spring_boot/spring_boot_service_components.htm

+Additional stuff:
+Added 'actuator' - in build.gradle and application.properties

 NOTE: If you create more than one class with @Service, but using the same interface implemented
       Then, you wlll get error like the following below.